Ankitx21/Restuarant-Bill-Calculator/README.md

-# Restuarant-Bill-Calculator
+# Restraunt_bill_calculator
-The Python program helps restaurants by calculating bills, reducing queues, providing better assistance, and offering culinary recommendations and special offers to customers based on their preferences.
+A straightforward IDLE software that allows you to order meals, makes suggestions based on what you've selected, and sends you a thank-you email.